Timo348/ServerSeite/README.md

-## The Server is hosted on https://www.Knuusper.de
+## The Server is hosted on Knuusper.de